Taking action on smoking and health

 Review existing policies and prioritise potential future actions

 The Tobacco-free Policy checklist helps schools to reflect on and rate their existing tobacco policy position and consider how current policies shape and influence attitudes and approaches to tobacco.
 After 'setting the scene' the checklist supports and encourages schools to think about potential areas where realistic and achievable improvements and commitments could be made.

 Effective tobacco-free policy consultation

 It is vital to make sure that pupils, teachers, support staff, parents/carers and commumity partners feel that they can share their thoughts, and have their views considered, as part of tobacco-free policy development.
-ASH Scotland can provide a wide range of questionnaire and focus group templates that will help you to ensure that your tobacco-free policy reflects what people have to say.
-Contact ASH Scotland's Engagement team at firstname.lastname@example.org or call us on 0131 225 4725, to find out how we can support your policy consultation.
+ASH Scotland can provide a wide range of tools and resources that will help you to ensure that your tobacco-free policy reflects what people have to say.
+Contact ASH Scotland's Engagement team at email@example.com or call us on 0131 225 4725, to find out how we can further support your policy consultation.

 Develop your action plan

 The Action Plan template is designed to complement the Tobacco-free policy checklist.
 Whilst the policy checklist should broadly highlight action areas that your school would like to focus on and commit to, the action plan template provides a focused structure of timescales, responsibilities, resources, milestones and targets for each action.